 Investing $500 a month can lead to significant long-term growth, thanks to the power of compounding returns.
 Whether you are just starting out or adding to an existing portfolio, consistently investing $500 each month can help you build substantial savings for future goals, like retirement or a down payment on a house.
 How much investing $500 per month can give you depends on factors like investment returns, the time horizon and the type of investments you choose.
-However, first, there are a few things to consider.
+However, there are a few things to consider first.

 How Much Can $500 in the Stock Market Earn You?